junhoyeo/filter-fb-feeds/README.md

 </div>

 - Autofocus to input when popup opens
-- Search for feeds on page scoll
+- Searches for new feeds on every page scoll

 ## 🚀 On action